 After the death of their mother, Charles and Mildred were trained by their father, a mortician, to take over the family business.
 This however, only lasted a short while.
 The twins abruptly left East Bridge after their father died under… ‘suspicious circumstances’.

 It was 1875 when the twins arrived in Ravens Gulch, just outside of Erie.
 Back then, it was a booming coal mining town with a large transient population of coal miners.
 Saloons and businesses sprung up along Briggs and Kattell streets catering to this thriving town and its inhabitants.
-It was into this newly formed community that Charles and Mildred set up The Wells Funeral Home which was followed a year later by The Wells Hotel.
+It was here that Charles and Mildred set up The Wells Funeral Home which was followed a year later by The Wells Hotel.
 It was an immediate success, accommodating any weary traveler or local miner looking for a drink and a cheap room.